 There are also two other museums on the island, one dedicated to Lee Ufan, the acclaimed Korean artist who was the leading figure of 1970s conceptual and minimal art, as well as the Ando Museum erected in 2013, devoted to the practices of this figure, whose architectural style influenced both the Japanese and the global architectural currents.

 The Other Islands and The Setouchi Triennale

 Alongside Naoshima, other islands also have quite an art offer.
 On Teshima, the visitors can visit the Teshima Art Museum, created by architect Ryue Nishizawa and artist Rei Naito on a hilltop; Christian Boltanski’s site-specific work based on the collection of heartbeats called Les Archives du Coeur; the Teshima Yokoo House, a revitalization project conducted by artist Tadanorii Yokoo and architect YukoNagayama.
 Finally, on the third island of Injuima, there is the Inujima Seirensho Art Museum.

-The Setouchi Triennale is conceived by Kagawa Prefecture’s Setouchi Triennale Executive Committee, while Benesse Art Site is one of its founding organizations and with a concise agenda rooted in the history and character of the region.
+The Setouchi Triennale is conceived by Kagawa Prefecture’s Setouchi Triennale Executive Committee, while the Benesse Art Site is one of its founding organizations and with a concise agenda rooted in the history and character of the region.
 As an art festival, it is happening on all three islands, as well as other islands in the Setouchi region.
-The first edition took place in 2010, and this year’s will feature around two hundred artworks in total presented across twelve islands.
+The first edition took place in 2010, and in 2019 it will feature around two hundred artworks in total presented across twelve islands.

 Featured image: Lee Ufan Museum at Naoshima island; The Benesse House Museum on Naoshima island, by Jmhullot; Chichu Art Museum on Naoshima; Ando Museum on Naoshima, images via http://benesse-artsite.jp.